jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 ## How can money be improved to make society better
 Returning to "money by the people for the people".
 That means a system of decentralised peer to peer agreement a "language and agreement for money" on what is valuable and can be used as currency for the exchange of goods and services and as money for storing value and investing).
-Money based on value-equity instead of debt.
+Money based on value-equity-services instead of debt.
-CC built on cryptology and the internet make money that is trans-national decentralised yet controlled and verifiable with complete traceability and an auditable database of all past transactions.
+CC built on cryptology and the internet makes money that is trans-national decentralised yet controlled and verifiable with complete traceability and an auditable database of all past transactions.
 This technology was invented by Satoshi Nakamoto and made public in his 2008 bitcoin white paper.
 It is a decentralised p2p-replicated public trust-less (crypto verified by 'miners' with trial and error (POW)) blockchain It was partly in response to the 2007-2008 worldwide systemic financial and real-estate crash.